-(2) This Division applies in addition to clause 6.3 and Appendix K of AS 5601/AG 601 — 2002.
+(2) This Division applies in addition to any relevant requirements in AS 5601.

+[Clause 801 amended in Gazette 21 Apr 2006 p.
+1580.]

 802. Accessibility

 A cylinder, regulator, or fitting line that is part of a consumer’s gas installation and all safety equipment pertaining to the consumer’s gas installation must be so located that access to the cylinder and the cylinder valves is readily available and operation of the valves is not obstructed or hindered.